 Spider-Man: Shattered Dimensions (2010)

 This version of the Hobgoblin features as a new villain in the year 2099.
 This version of the character is a clone of Roderick Kingsley and other past Goblin villains created by Serena Patel.
 The character is game exclusive and is voiced by Steven Blum.
 He is another enemy who acquires a fragment of the tablet, and in doing so wreaks havoc with Spider-Man 2099.
 The way in which this Hobgoblin differs from others is the uncharacteristic "Psy-powers" bestowed unto him by an unnamed criminal mastermind.
-Combined with the fragment his powers are amplified to such an extent that he can send Spider-Man 2099 into a nightmarish hallucination, a gauntlet of his design.
+Combined with the fragment his powers are amplified to such an extent that he can send Spider-Man 2099 into a nightmarish hallucination, a gauntlet of his own twisted design.
 His is revealed to be a mercenary who was hired by Alchemax to kill the Spider-Man of this era, as they wished the meddling wall-crawler dead.
 His pay off is seemingly the bio-nanofiber wings which have been surgically grafted to his back, they also contain some circuitry.
 The task of taking down Miguel O'Hara is made somewhat easier with the addition of the tablet fragment to his arsenal, which he uses to ambush Spidey.
 Conveniently, while fleeing, the Public Eye intervene and constantly hinder Spider-Man 2099's efforts in defeating him.
-During the final bout and Hobgoblin's eventual demise, Miguel is able to deduce the company employing this maniac as none other than Alchemax, thanks to the scientific nature of his wings.
+During the final bout and Hobgoblin's eventual demise, Miguel is able to deduce the company employing this maniac as none other than Alchemax, thanks to the overly complex scientific nature of his wings.

 - Roderick Kingsley was featured in Toy Biz's Spider-Man Classics line.

 - Eaglemoss Publications released a lead Hobgoblin figurine.